Pennoyer v. Neff: Basis for personal jurisdiction

 Many aspects of the Court's ruling in this case have subsequently been overturned for cases in which personal or in personam jurisdiction is concerned.
 In a long series of United States Supreme Court jurisprudence following this ruling, the Court has modified the territorial analysis without overruling its holding.
 Indeed, it seems the basis of a state's authority to decide the "status" of its citizens, for example, as in a divorce without having personal jurisdiction over the respondent remains undisturbed.

 The doctrines governing personal jurisdiction in the United States have spawned a great deal of discourse within the Supreme Court of the United States with many cases finetuning and elaborating upon the concept, which has led to the test used today, in which the overall scope of the test for determining whether a court may exert personal jurisdiction over a party has been expanded in certain respects but narrowed in others.
 Nevertheless, in every case, the Supreme Court has ruled that such analyses must comport with the Due Process Clause of the Fourteenth Amendment.

 The 1945 case International Shoe Co. v.
 Washington mostly replaced the Pennoyer framework with the "minimum contacts" standard for personal jurisdiction.

 In law schools

 In law schools, Pennoyer is commonly taught in civil procedure classes.
-While scholars disagree as to the extent that federal legal procedure remains bound to its direct legacy, Pennoyer is a seminal sample of early jurisdictional jurisprudence.
+While scholars disagree as to the extent that federal legal procedure remains bound to its direct legacy, Pennoyer is an important sample of early jurisdictional jurisprudence.